An overview of DE&I issues

 The solution: Establish clarity, commitment, and measurability around DE&I

 Intent is irrelevant without results — and ideas are nothing without execution.
 Simply stating a need for DE&I isn’t enough.
 For leaders looking to integrate DE&I in the workplace, a detailed game plan is a surefire way to capture the attention of upper management and gain allies.
-As such, leaders need a data-driven way of emphasizing DE&I and tackling DE&I challenges, holding themselves accountable, and detailing progress.
+As such, leaders need a data-driven way of emphasizing DE&I and tackling DE&I issues, holding themselves accountable, and detailing progress.

 By setting DE&I goals using goal-setting frameworks such as objectives and key results (OKRs), leaders can establish a results-driven strategy that aligns DE&I with their organization’s greater goals.
 For example, leaders can use OKRs to improve diversity within their organization, enhance their company’s reputation, and educate employees on DE&I.